 The Kokoda Trail has since been managed as an environment park rather than as a pilgrimage tourism destination based on the wartime heritage of the Kokoda campaign.

-An ongoing grievance with the compensation awarded to landowners of the Kodu goldmine,along with a fall of 41 percent in the number of trekkers as a result of dysfunctional management system imposed on the PNG Kokoda Track Authority, led to a blockade by the Kodu landowners 18 years later and the closure of PNGs most popular tourims destination in September 2024.
+An ongoing grievance with the compensation awarded to landowners of the Kodu goldmine, along with a fall of 41 percent in the number of trekkers as a result of dysfunctional management system imposed on the PNG Kokoda Track Authority, led to a blockade by the Kodu landowners 18 years later and the closure of PNGs most popular tourims destination in September 2024.

-In retrospect, village communities would have been far better off under the proposals put forward by the mining company, and trekker numbers would have continued to grow if Kokoda tourism had been professionally managed as a commercial tourism enterprise for the economic benefit of the traditional landowner communities across the Trail.
+In retrospect, village communities would have been far better off under the proposals put forward by the mining company, Frontier Resources, and trekker numbers would have continued to grow if Kokoda tourism had been professionally managed as a commercial tourism enterprise for the economic benefit of the traditional landowner communities across the Trail.

 - The Mt Kodu Goldmine